garvincasimir/Elasticsearch-Azure-PAAS/README.md

 Do I need an Azure Account to try this?
 ---------------------------------------
 No, it runs in the full Azure Emulator on your desktop.
 The project is designed to work with azure files service for data and snapshots but falls back to a resource folder in the Azure Emulator.
 Other than that, there is no significant difference between running this project on the Azure Emulator and publishing it to Azure.

 Installation
 -------------------
 Install the NuGet package

-    Install-Package Elasticsearch-Azure-PAAS -Version 1.0.4-Beta -Pre
+    Install-Package Elasticsearch-Azure-PAAS -Version 1.0.5-Beta -Pre

 This package will add the required settings to any cloud service projects that refer to the Web or Worker Role the packaged was installed on.
+It also adds two folders called Config and Plugins.
+Please set the contents of these folders to always copy to output directory.

+Config/elasticsearch.yml and Config/logging.yml are the base config files for elasticsearch.
+You can modify them if you want to add any settings of your own.
+The settings in these files will apply to all instances in the cluster.

 Settings